lionel-rigoux/vernier-toolbox/README.md

     > stop recording and return the whole recorded data since `dyn.start`
 - `dyn.get_buffer`
     > return the whole recorded data since `dyn.start`
+- `dyn.calibrate`
+    > optional reset of the baseline.
+This done automatically when the dynamometer is created.

 ## System

 This code has been tested on Mac OS X, Windows 10, and Ubuntu 18.04, but should work on older 64bits systems.